Fears For Missing Pregnant Woman #LauraWallen, Teacher Fails To Arrive On 1st Day Of School, Car Later Located

 Neither the family nor police have revealed what that text said.
 Wallen is such a popular teacher that last year she was named Wilde Lake High School Senior Class Teacher of the Year.

 Police have now searched her condo looking for any indication of what might have happened to the pregnant woman, but if they found any evidence, that has not been revealed either.
-But on Saturday, police announced that they had located Wallen’s SUV, a black Ford Escape, at Gramercy Place in Columbia, Maryland, not far from where Wilde Lake High School is located and near a local mall, according to a report by WJZ TV in Baltimore.
+On Saturday, police announced that they had located Wallen’s SUV, a black Ford Escape, at Gramercy Place in Columbia, Maryland, not far from where Wilde Lake High School is located and near a local mall, according to a report by WJZ in Baltimore.

 Missing teacher Laura Wallen’s SUV found, police source tells @nbcwashington Live report at 6 pic.twitter.com/YsOWaBT3ec